Protecting your Student status

 Your Student Sponsor's duties towards you

 Student sponsor institutions have specific duties they must undertake.
-These duties are outlined in Sponsorship duties (document 2) at Home Office Student sponsor guidance.
+These duties are outlined in Sponsorship duties (document 2) in the Home Office Student sponsor guidance.

 • doing a work placement as part of your course; or